KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 # CRREM Pathway
 [CRREM (Carbon Risk Real Estate Monitor)](https://crrem.org/) provides science-based decarbonization pathways for the real estate sector.
 It enables the assessment of CO2 emissions from buildings and their adjustment to the targets of the Paris Climate Agreement.

 The CRREM plugin for [KITModelViewer]() displays the CRREM pathways provided via the [NaiS database]().
-Where possible, the necessary parameters are derived from 3D building models.
+Based on existing georeferences, the available data is retrieved from the NaiS database and displayed in a dialogue.
+Where possible, the required parameters are derived from the data in the 3D building model.
+Missing values can be added, and existing values can be overwritten.

 Supported data models are:
 * CityGML / CityGML Energy ADE - Geography Markup Language